Overview of Probe Servers

 AUTO

-The AUTO Location is the set default Location for Once-Per-Day Check types, like SSL Certificate Expiry, WHOIS/Domain Expiry, Malware/Virus, and Domain Blacklist.
+The AUTO Location is the set default Location for checks that run at a predefined interval, such as SSL Certificate Expiry (runs once per hour) and WHOIS/Domain Expiry, Malware/Virus, and Domain Blacklist (runs once per day).

 TEST